-Even though QCAT is less formal than a Court many people feel nervous about the process.
-If you are going to QCAT, you might find it useful to view the videos on the Tenants Queensland website, or sit in on hearings in your local Tribunal before your matter is heard.
+Even though the Tribunal is less formal than a Court many people feel nervous about the process.
+If you are going to the Tribunal, you might find it useful to view the videos on the Tenants Queensland website or sit in on hearings in your local Tribunal before your matter is heard.

-Some QCAT hearings begin with the Adjudicator or Member asking you and the lessor, agent or provider whether it is possible for you to settle the matter before starting the hearing.
+Some Tribunal hearings begin with the Adjudicator or Member asking you and the lessor, agent or provider whether it is possible for you to settle the matter before starting the hearing.
 If you both agree, you may be left to discuss and negotiate the matter.
 If you settle the dispute this way, your agreement will be made into an order.
 If you don't settle the dispute, the hearing will begin.

-In some regional areas of Queensland , QCAT will refer all non-urgent tenancy applications to the local Department of Justice and Attorney General Dispute Resolution Service for mediation, before the Tribunal will hear the matter.
+In some regional areas of Queensland, the Tribunal will refer all nonurgent tenancy applications to the local Department of Justice and Attorney General Dispute Resolution Service for mediation, before the Tribunal will hear the matter.